Norfolk Home Learning

 When they start home ed, parents often draw up a timetable of what to study when: English at nine, maths at ten and science at eleven - that sort of thing.

 It might be better to pursue your child's existing interests.
-To see what can happen, take pencil and paper and do a quick sketch like the one shown here.
-This one was drawn by a garden-loving mother and daughter.
+To see what can happen, take pencil and paper and do a quick sketch like this one, drawn by a garden-loving mother and daughter.
 Just brain-storm and see where your own loves might lead.

 I've added red labels ('Maths,' 'English' etc.) to show that this very unschoolish approach does cover school subjects!
 There's no need to add such labels yourself, but put them in if they reassure you.